Custom Scoring Functions: Engineering Production-Grade Relevance Overrides

 Latency Budgets & Measurable Tradeoffs

 Custom scoring introduces O(n) evaluation overhead proportional to the candidate set size.
 Teams must balance precision against p95 latency by restricting function scope to top-K candidates.
 Precomputing static signals at index time reduces runtime evaluation costs.
-In Typesense architectures, Configuring typo tolerance thresholds in Typesense demonstrates how fuzzy matching expansion directly multiplies scoring function invocations.
-Strict candidate pruning is mandatory.
+In Typesense architectures, fuzzy matching expansion directly multiplies scoring function invocations, so configure typo_tokens_threshold conservatively and enforce strict candidate pruning.

 Optimization Strategy Latency Impact Precision Impact Index Overhead